aschmiedeke/gbtdocs/docs/source/references/receivers/mustang2/mustang2_filtering.rst

 	Figure 2.
 Transfer functions for reduction parameters of PCA=5, and a Fourier window between 0.08 Hz and 41.0 Hz. **Left:** large-scale transmission by scan size (raw binned data). **Right:** fitted curves of the form Transmission = p[0] – (r/p[1])^p[2], by scan size (in arcminutes).

-Splitting the scan sizes among two plots below that show the differences between these two reductions:
+Below we show the differences between these two reductions (PCA=3 with a Fourier window between 0.06 Hz and 41.0 Hz vs PCA=5 with a Fourier window between 0.08 Hz and 41.0 Hz) by splitting the scan sizes used above among two plots:

 ..
 Figure:: images/PCA3_0f06_vs_PCA5_0f08_fitted.png

 	Figure 3.
-Dashed lines indicate the harsher filtering; solid lines are the gentler filtering.
+Dashed lines indicate the harsher filtering (CA=5 with a Fourier window between 0.08 Hz and 41.0 Hz); solid lines are the gentler filtering (PCA=3 with a Fourier window between 0.06 Hz and 41.0 Hz).

 A filtering with a highpass of 0.06 Hz is, unfortunately, a bit more gentler than we find is necessary.
 Rather, a highpass at 0.07 or 0.08 Hz often results in acceptable noise in our maps.
 There are still other datasets which require still more aggressive filtering, either a highpass at 0.09 Hz, or even 0.1 Hz.